A Wrinkle in Time: Reception

 a book that refuses to talk down to its readers, believing them able to grasp the difficult concepts of mathematics, love and the battle between good and evil.
 And that's quite something.

 A 2004 study found that A Wrinkle in Time was a common read-aloud book for sixth-graders in schools in San Diego County, California.
-Based on a 2007 online poll, the National Education Association listed the book as one of its "Teachers' top 100 books for children."
+Based on a 2007 online poll, the National Education Association listed the book as one of its "Teachers' top 100 books for children".
 It was one of the "Top 100 chapter books" of all time in a 2012 poll by School Library Journal.

 In 2016, the novel saw a spike in sales after Chelsea Clinton mentioned it as influential in her childhood in a speech at the 2016 Democratic National Convention.

-Controversy
+In late 2025, A Wrinkle in Time was referenced in the fifth season of the television series Stranger Things and is used in comparison for elements in the series.
+The inclusion in the series has been noted to have led to a renewed interest in the novel.

+Attempted bans in U.S. schools

 A Wrinkle in Time is on the American Library Association list of the 100 most frequently challenged books of 1990–2000 at number 23.
 The novel has been accused of being both anti-religious and anti-Christian for its inclusion of witches and crystal balls, and for containing "New Age" spiritual themes that do not reflect traditional Christian teachings.

 According to USA Today, the novel was challenged in a school district in the state of Alabama due to the "book's listing the name of Jesus Christ together with the names of great artists, philosophers, scientists, and religious leaders when referring to those who defend Earth against evil."
 The novel was also challenged in 1984 by an elementary school in Polk City, Florida when parents claimed that the novel promoted witchcraft.

 Regarding this controversy, L'Engle told The New York Times:

 It seems people are willing to damn the book without reading it.
 Nonsense about witchcraft and fantasy.
 First I felt horror, then anger, and finally I said, 'Aw, the hell with it.'
 It's great publicity, really.

+Adaptations

 Audio books

+In 1972, Miller-Brody Productions recorded a dramatization of the book for Newbery Award Records.
+Narrated by William Griffis, the dramatization featured Cassandra Finklehoffe, Linda Phillips, Tom Brooks, Joan Shepard, Rita Lloyd, Corinne Orr, Bryna Raeburn, Linda McCourt, Earl Hammond, Lawson Zerbe, Malachy McCourt and Pierre Cache.

 In 1994, Listening Library released an unabridged, four-cassette audio edition read by the author.

 On January 10, 2012, Audible released a 50th anniversary edition recorded by Hope Davis.